Post Banner Image

 Photo credit: stellamc/ Shutterstock

-Covering more than 665,000 square miles, Alaska is by far the nation’s largest state by area, so it’s perhaps of little surprise that the four largest cities in the United States are also found here.
+Covering more than 665,000 square miles, Alaska is by far the nation’s largest state by area, so it’s perhaps of little surprise that the state is home to four of the top 10 largest cities in the U.S. by area.
 Anchorage is Alaska’s largest city by population (home to 288,000 people) and has a land area larger than the state of Rhode Island.
 The area’s first inhabitants were the Dena’ina peoples, a tribe of Athabascan Native Americans.
 Captain James Cook explored the region in 1778, and in 1835 a Russian mission was established in the area.
 Following the discovery of gold nearby, the city quickly grew and was officially founded in 1914 as the headquarters of the Alaska Railroad.
 Today, Anchorage is home to about 40% of the state’s population.
 The city is notable for its natural surroundings — on clear days, it is possible to see six mountain ranges and Denali, the highest peak in the country.

 Buildings constructed on hillside in Wrangell, Alaska